Pancreatic cancer is cancer that starts in the pancreas.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-Some patients with pancreatic cancer that can be surgically removed are cured.
-But in most patients the tumor has spread and cannot be completely removed at the time of diagnosis.
+Some people with pancreatic cancer that can be surgically removed are cured.
+But in most people, the tumor has spread and cannot be completely removed at the time of diagnosis.